marxin/texi2rst-generated/sphinx/install/configuration.rst

   logical.

   The purpose of :option:`--prefix` is to specify where to *install GCC*.
-The local header files in /usr/local/include-if you put any in that directory-are not part of GCC.
-They are part of other programs-perhaps many others.
+The local header files in /usr/local/include---if you put any in that directory---are not part of GCC.
+They are part of other programs---perhaps many others.
 (GCC installs its own header files in another directory which is based on the :option:`--prefix` value.)

   Both the local-prefix include directory and the GCC-prefix include